 - No doubt the development costs of Synths would be massive and on-going improvements and software updates would continue to come online.

-- The up-front cost of a Synth if purchased outright would probably be huge when compared to average family income.
+- The up-front cost of a Synth if purchased outright would probably be huge when compared to the average family income.

 - As with most forms of new technology, the first synths to arrive on the market would probably be manufactured in small volumes attracting a very high purchase price.

-- Only a very small number of early adopters would be willing to pay a high price for a first generation Synth.
+- Only a very small number of early adopters would be willing to pay a high price for a first-generation Synth.

 - Once the family has got used to benefits the Synth could bring to the home and business the Synth could become indispensable.
 Would you ever want to do the ironing or wash the car again?